What is mind?

 This explains the structure of the unconscious mind, such as collective unconscious.

 A Swiss psychiatrist and psychoanalyst, Carl Jung considered that the collective unconscious are shared among beings of the same species.

-Carl Gustav JUng (1875 - 1961)
+Carl Gustav Jung (1875 - 1961)

-In this regard, Onisaburo explained as follows.
+In this regard, Onisaburo explains as follows.